 - Commercial alignment and Licensing Control – Specific allocation of licenses count per tenant allows multi-tenant solution providers to match their different tenant’s licenses need.
 This is important in cases that the tenant buys licenses for their own users, hence ensuring that the licenses are not shared across all tenants but used specifically by the tenant that purchased those.
 This can allow SaaS provider to monetize their analytics solution by selling specific licenses (i.e. power user licenses) to their tenants.

 - Data security – Multi-tenant deployments allow to use dynamic data connections by overriding them.
 This option should be used in the case where every tenant has its own database but the same database structure is being used across all tenants.
 When the tenants share the same database but should see only their own data, then custom attributes can be used for data security.
 Both of these data security options, allow the solution provider to create a single set of dashboards for all tenants and thus reducing the maintenance required.

 3. Adding a new user account to a Tenant

 Tenant administrators have the ability to add new accounts to the tenant and assign available license seats to those accounts.
 The membership of the Tenant Administrators group can be edited from the Groups list under Account Service.

 To add a new account to the tenant, go to the Admin screen, expand Account Service and click Accounts.
 Add a new account and set its tenant field to an existing tenant name.

 Content can be shared by different tenants only when created by a user that isn’t associated with any tenant.
-The content will typically by located in the global project but can also exist in other projects as long as the tenant members have at least read access to it.
+The content will be located typically in the global project, but can also exist in other projects as long as the tenant members have at least read access to it.
 The benefit of using a shared project comes into play when multiple tenants have a similar dashboard structure with the same or different data.
 This ensures that the solution provider does not have to replicate the efforts across all tenants.

 - Using tenant data connector overrides